 I was here some years ago so for today I settled for a view from the outside and a walk through the gardens.

-By late evening, the rain was back again, and the weather forecasts make depressing reading.
+By late evening, the rain was back again, and the weather forecasts make a depressing view.
 Talavera and Merida, my next planned stops look awful for the next three or four days.
 Maybe it’s time for some replanning.

 The weather was determined to make my departure from El Escorial as unpleasant as possible.
 My plan was to drive 90 miles to Talavera, but to detour slightly and visit the archaeological park at Carranque where there’s the site of a Roman Villa and mill.
 Then later I wanted to visit the site of the Battle of Talavera which was the Duke of Wellington’s first major victory of the Peninsular War.
-For followers of Bernard Cornwell’s fictional character, Richard Sharpe, it was at Talavera where Sharpe captured the French Eagle.
+Followers of Bernard Cornwell’s fictional character, Richard Sharpe, will remember it was at Talavera where Sharpe captured the French Eagle.
 But with more rain forecast, and the fact that the windscreen wiper blades were thrashing to and fro, my plans were out of the window.
-Therefore, instead of heading off along the A5, I continued round the M50, and took the familiar A4.
+Therefore, instead of heading off along the A5, I continued around the M50 and took the familiar A4.
 I thought perhaps by heading more easterly, I might get away from the rain.
-However, I was wrong.
+But I was wrong.
 I arrived at Camping Santa Elena, and I took the rain with me.

 With breakfast done, I packed some lunch and a beer and set off towards Ronda.
 Several times in the past, I’ve stood on the New Bridge at Ronda looking out over the landscape far down below me and thought how it must look from down there looking back at the cliff top.
 Using Google Earth and GPS Coordinates I planned to try it.
-After munch searching I found the back lane in Ronda that I needed to get down there.
-Very quickly I was off smooth tarmac and on to uneven cobbles.
+After much searching I found the back lane in Ronda that I needed to get down there.
+Very quickly I was off the smooth tarmac and on to uneven cobbles.
 The road twisted and turned down the cliff side.
-I would like to have turned around but that was out of the question as there was nowhere to turn.
-Finally I reached the bottom; then parked to get my picture.
+I would have given up and turned around but that was out of the question as there was nowhere to turn.
+Finally, I reached the bottom; then parked to get my picture.

 When I saw a couple of tour company’s people wagons getting ready for the journey back to the top, I took the opportunity to keep in convoy with him.
 Back in the town, I was lucky to find a parking place close to the town gate.